AbertayHackers/gitbook-wiki/help-guides/software/tools/vim.md

 1. Wide availability

    Vim, and its predecessor vi, is pretty much ubiquitous across all Unix based systems.
-Essentially it's possible to access any Unix terminal anywhere in the world, \(including over SSH which is a big benefit for CLI text editors\), and be pretty confident that the vi/vim text editors will be on there so you can start editing straight away.
+Essentially it's possible to access any Unix terminal anywhere in the world, \(including over SSH which is a big benefit for CLI text editors\), and be pretty confident that the vi/Vim text editors will be on there so you can start editing straight away.

-   As hackers this is really important, as in the course of our work it's often important to access many different machines and edit text on them, having a constant like vi/vim is really nice.
+   As hackers this is really important, as in the course of our work it's often important to access many different machines and edit text on them, having a constant like vi/Vim is really nice.

 2. Great documentation and a fantastic community

    For reasons you'll see in a moment, Vim needs quite a lot of documentation to support its use.
-Thankfully though, the Vim community has collectively made countless wiki articles, cheat sheets, walkthroughs, stack exchange posts, and official website/repo commits to assist you in your journey through the world of vim.
+Thankfully though, the Vim community has collectively made countless wiki articles, cheat sheets, walkthroughs, stack exchange posts, and official website/repo commits to assist you in your journey through the world of Vim.
 Any query you could have is just a few seconds away from being answered thanks to the community.

    The community is also responsible for an absolute ton of fantastic plugins and addons, which we'll talk about next.

 3. Customisability

-   Through the usage of the `vimrc` config file \(examples at the bottom of this page\), you can customise Vim to your absolute heart's content.
+   Through the usage of the `Vimrc` config file \(examples at the bottom of this page\), you can customise Vim to your absolute heart's content.
 You can change colour schemes, remap key bindings, add plugins that allow you to do essentially anything you could do in an IDE, configure tabs and whitespace, and so much more.
 You really can do anything with Vim and enough time.

 4. Efficiency